StarRocks/starrocks/loading/Load_to_Primary_Key_tables.md

     ~~~

     > Note: In the preceding statement, you must specify the `-H "partial_update:true"` setting, and specify the columns that you want to update in the `COLUMNS (id, name)` format.
 For more information about the parameter settings for a stream load job, see [Routine Load](/loading/RoutineLoad.md).

+## References

+For more information about the usage of the DELETE statement in the Primary Key model, see [DELETE](/sql-reference/sql-statements/data-manipulation/DELETE.md).